wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-introduction.md

 The following example scripts are provided by the HDInsight team:

-* [Hue](/documentation/articles/hdinsight-hadoop-hue-linux): A set of web applications used to interact with a cluster.
+* [Hue](/documentation/articles/hdinsight-hadoop-hue-linux/): A set of web applications used to interact with a cluster.
 Linux clusters only.

-* [Giraph](/documentation/articles/hdinsight-hadoop-giraph-install-v1-linux): Graph processing to model relationships between things or people.
+* [Giraph](/documentation/articles/hdinsight-hadoop-giraph-install-v1/): Graph processing to model relationships between things or people.

-* [R](/documentation/articles/hdinsight-hadoop-r-scripts-linux): An open-source language and environment for statistical computing used in machine learning.
+* [R](/documentation/articles/hdinsight-hadoop-r-scripts-linux/): An open-source language and environment for statistical computing used in machine learning.

-* [Solr](/documentation/articles/hdinsight-hadoop-solr-install-v1): An enterprise-scale search platform that allows full-text search on data.
+* [Solr](/documentation/articles/hdinsight-hadoop-solr-install-v1/): An enterprise-scale search platform that allows full-text search on data.

-For information on developing your own Script Actions, see [Script Action development with HDInsight](/documentation/articles/hdinsight-hadoop-script-actions-linux).
+For information on developing your own Script Actions, see [Script Action development with HDInsight](/documentation/articles/hdinsight-hadoop-script-actions-linux/).

+## HDInsight Standard and HDInsight Premium

+HDInsight provides big data cloud offerings in two categories, Standard and Premium.
+HDInsight Standard provides an enterprise-scale cluster that organizations can use to run their big data workloads.
+HDInsight Premium builds on that and provides advanced analytical and security capabilities for an HDInsight cluster.
+For more information, see [Azure HDInsight Premium](/documentation/articles/hdinsight-component-versioning-v1/#hdinsight-standard-and-hdinsight-premium)

 ## What are the Hadoop components and utilties?